-- The Company's annual Economic Value Added ("EVA") cash incentive award (as more fully described under "Elements of Compensation - Annual Cash Incentive Awards" below) is designed to align executive compensation to continuous improvements in corporate performance and increases in stockholder value.
-EVA is calculated based on the year-to-year difference in net operating profit after tax, less a charge for the cost of capital.
-Cash incentive awards under this program are tied to EVA, such that increasing EVA year over year, which is favorable for the Company's stockholders, are also made favorable for those executives whose compensation is based on EVA.
-In addition, an executive's EVA cash incentive award is capped on an annual basis at 200% of the applicable target, no matter how much financial performance exceeds the range established for the award, thereby limiting the incentive for excessive risk-taking.
-However, any EVA cash incentive award in excess of the 200% target may be carried forward into the following year, subject to the risk of forfeiture depending upon the following year's EVA performance.
-In addition, since cash incentive awards tied to EVA are based on overall corporate performance, rather than individual performance, the ability of an individual executive to increase his own compensation through excessive risk taking is constrained. - EVA awards represent 70% of an executive's total potential cash incentive awards in any year.
-Individual performance, or MBO bonuses (as more fully described under "Elements of Compensation Annual Cash Incentive Awards" below), which are based upon the achievement of individual goals and objectives, and thus are more susceptible to individual risk taking, represent only 30% of an executive's total potential cash incentive awards, thus reducing the incentive for any executive to take excessive risks. - The measures used to determine whether performance share awards vest are based on at least three years of financial performance.
+- The Company's annual cash incentive award (as more fully described under "Elements of Compensation - Annual Cash Incentive Awards" below) is based in part on company-level financial objectives, designed to align executive compensation to continuous improvements in corporate performance and increases in stockholder value.
+This portion of the cash incentive award is structured such that, year-over-year improvements that are favorable for the Company's stockholders, are also made favorable for those executives whose compensation is based on the achievement of those improvements.
+In addition, an executive's actual award is capped on an annual basis at 200% of the applicable target, no matter how much financial performance exceeds the range established for the award, thereby limiting the incentive for excessive risk-taking.
+However, any award in excess of the 200% target may be carried forward into the following year, subject to the risk of forfeiture depending upon the following year's performance.
+In addition, since these awards are based on overall corporate performance, rather than individual performance, the ability of an individual executive to increase his own compensation through excessive risk taking is constrained. - The target company-level financial performance award represents 70% of an executive's total target cash incentive award in any year.
+Management performance, or MBO bonuses (as more fully described under "Elements of Compensation Annual Cash Incentive Awards" below), which are based upon the achievement of management goals and objectives, and thus are more susceptible to individual risk taking, represent only 30% of an executive's total target cash incentive award, thus reducing the incentive for any executive to take excessive risks.

+- The measures used to determine whether performance share awards vest are based on at least three years of financial performance.
 The Compensation Committee believes that the longer performance period encourages executives to attain sustained performance over several years, rather than performance in a single annual period. - Restricted stock awards generally vest at the end of a three year or longer period and an executive must hold any vested restricted stock for an additional two-year period following vesting pursuant to the terms of our Stock Ownership Guidelines, thereby encouraging executives to look to long-term appreciation in equity values.